Writing your assignment

-Now it is time to proofread and edit your essay to a professional standard.
-Proofread your essay with fresh eyes to avoid missing any careless mistakes and do this on several occasions, each time paying particular attention to a specific aspect of your writing.
-Give yourself plenty of time to proofread so that you can ensure your essay is a well-structured paper which presents a relevant, developed, supported and convincing argument.
+Now it is time to proofread and edit your assignment to a professional standard.
+Proofread your writing with fresh eyes to avoid missing any careless mistakes and do this on several occasions, each time paying particular attention to a specific aspect of your writing.
+Give yourself plenty of time to proofread so that you can ensure you have produced a well-structured paper which is relevant, developed, supported and convincing.

 Watch the video